Volume Four Number Six

 Instead of giving a bushel of wheat for 12 1/2 cents worth of salt, we will get a bushel of salt for 12 1/2 cents worth of wheat; our warehouses crammed with wheat, our mill in complete operation, and our sails spread to the breeze.
 Who will then be in favor of praying to Congress to drive the Hudsonís Bay Company away.

 Furthermore, such a company will be entitled to credit; so much so, that their bills payable in wheat, lumber and goods will furnish an excellent currency, such as will be good wheresoever their trade extends, if that should be to Canton; for flour and lumber is better than gold and silver.

 The first story above is from Page One of this edition.
 The second story is from Page Two.
 They are both only excerpts.
 One old photograph, a portrait shot of MM McCarver, adorns the Front Page.
 Original line art of a granary published during the 1850s is also on Page One.
 Page Two carries the portrait of and a story from William Geiger who reports information to the Commissioner of Patents about White and Red Wheat.
-Throughout our series we have used original artwork by Chigusa Otsuka, a Japanese artist, to illustrate our wheat stories.
+Throughout our series we have used original artwork by our friend Chigusa Ohtsuka, a Japanese artist, to illustrate our wheat stories.
 Some archival photos are used when available, often from the Oregon Historical Society's photo archive.
 Our series was sponsored by The Wheat Marketing Center.

 More history of wheat awaits in Our Number Seven

 Of the series: Pacific NW Wheat (1880-1890) Maritime Transportation of Wheat.